 Here are a few other examples of locations in Georgia:

-CPA Note: In the case of online or remote sales, the sales tax rate is determined by the ship-to address of the buyer, not the address of the seller.
+CPA Note: In the case of online or remote sales, the sales tax rates are determined by the ship-to address of the buyer, not the address of the seller.

 Georgia Sales Tax Nexus

-As stated above, sellers have nexus in Georgia either through physical nexus (property, payroll or an office or warehouse in Georgia) or economic nexus (based on sales).
+As stated above, sellers have nexus in Georgia either through physical nexus (property, payroll or an office or warehouse in Georgia) or economic nexus (based on sales), which creates sales tax obligations.
 Here is a summary of when Georgia sales tax nexus triggers a sales tax obligation in the state:

-• Making sales through a marketplace facilitator, such as Amazon.
-In such case, the facilitator is responsible for collecting sales tax and remitting it to Georgia.
-The threshold for facilitators is $100,000 or more in sales into Georgia per year. (marketplace sales)
+- Making sales through a marketplace facilitator, such as Amazon, under House Bill 276.
+In such case, Amazon collects the tax and remits it to Georgia for marketplace sales shipped within the state.
+The threshold for facilitators is $100,000 or more in sales into Georgia per year. (marketplace sales) Third-party sellers generally do not need to calculate or remit sales tax on those Georgia marketplace orders.

-• Storing property for sale in the state.
+- Storing property for sale in the state.
 This includes merchandise owned by Fulfillment by Amazon (FBA) sellers, where the merchandise is stored in a warehouse in Georgia owned or operated by Amazon.
-As a result, sellers on Amazon need to find out if their inventory is stored by Amazon in a Georgia warehouse, whether or not they are selling to Georgia customers.
+As a result, sellers on Amazon need to find out if their inventory is stored by Amazon in a Georgia warehouse, whether or not they sell to Georgia customers.
 Amazon is able to provide this information to its sellers. (inventory in the state)

 Collecting Sales Tax in the State

-The calculation of sales tax depends on how the goods are sold.
+The calculation of sales tax collection depends on how the goods are sold.
 Here is a summary:

 What Items are Exempt from Sales Tax in Georgia

-Certain types of merchandise are exempt from sales tax in Georgia.
+Certain types of merchandise are exempt from sales tax in Georgia, but only for certain goods under Georgia law.
 These include prescription drugs, medical supplies, and manufacturing equipment.
 Sales of items for resale (inventory) is not subject to the GA sales tax.
 Non-prepared food items are exempt from state sales tax, but are subject to local sales taxes.

 Some customers are exempt from paying sales tax in Georgia.
 These include government agencies, some nonprofit organizations, and merchants purchasing goods for resale.
 See our article about which nonprofit organizations are exempt from sales tax and what they have to do to maintain their exemption.

-Sellers are required to collect a valid exemption or resale certificate from buyers to validate exempt transactions.
-In the event of a sales tax audit, the state will hold the business liable for sales taxes if exemption or resale certificates were not obtained.
+Sellers are required to collect a valid written exemption or resale certificate from buyers to validate exempt transactions.
+In the event of a sales tax audit, the state will hold the business liable for sales taxes if exemption or resale certificates were not properly completed or obtained.
 And add on to that interest and penalties.

 Is Shipping and Handling Subject to Sales Tax?